winitzki/scall/tutorial/programming_dhall.md

 let U = Exists (λ(a : Type) → Exists (λ(b : Type) → { seed : b, stepA : a → F a b, stepB : b → G a b }))
 ```

+From the shape of those types, it is clear how to generalize the Church encodings to any number of mutually recursive types.

 The proofs in both cases have many similar steps.
 The first step is to express `U` via `T` and to derive a fixpoint equation for `T` alone.
 We already know how to encode fixpoints defining a single recursive type, and we will use those encodings to express `T`.
 Then we will use the Church-Yoneda identity (for least fixpoints) and the Church-co-Yoneda identity (for greatest fixpoints) to show that the Church encodings of `T` are equivalent to the formulas given above.
-The derivation for `U` will be omitted because it is exactly similar.
+The derivation for `U` will be exactly similar.

-We will need the property we call the "joint recursion lemma":
+We will need the property we call the "nested fixpoint lemma":

-###### Statement 1 (joint recursion lemma).
+###### Statement 1 (nested fixpoint lemma).
 Suppose `J` is any bifunctor.
-Then the joint fixpoint of `J x y` with respect to both `x` and `y` is equivalent to a simple fixpoint of `J x x` with respect to `x`.
+Then the nested fixpoint of `J x y` with respect to both `x` and `y` is equivalent to a simple fixpoint of `J x x` with respect to `x`.
-That property holds for all fixpoints (least or greatest or any other fixpoints).
+That property holds both for the least fixpoints and for the greatest fixpoints.

 ####### Proof